warriordog/ActivityPubSharp/README.md

 As the name suggests, ActivityPubSharp is focused on supporting ActivityPub rather than ActivityStreams or any other related standard.
 If there is ever a conflict between standards, then ActivityPub will be followed.

-Currently, ActivityPubSharp does not attempt to offer proper JSON-LD support.
+Currently, ActivityPubSharp does not attempt to offer real JSON-LD support.
 The provided serialization code implements a minimum-viable approach that should most use cases.

 ### Abstraction